svengrav/appinsights-powershell/Readme.md

     with PowerShell 7, there is still a dependency conflict with the current versio (2.20) at the moment.
 Therefore, the outdated package is currently still used.

 ## Extended PowerShell Context
-The context of a command is automatically captured if you enable with **-CaptureContext**.
+The context of a command is automatically captured if you enable with **-CaptureCommand**.
 This means:
 - Host name, culture and version of the PowerShell runtime are collected.
 - The invoking command and its parameters, arguments and the script line number are captured.
 - Custom properties are also structured and identified by a property prefix.